corie-lc/collectorsboard/README.md

+# Sadly, this project has be discontinued.
+The links will no longer work. :(

 # A website tailored towards collectors.
     Started working on this as a project to develop my Python, Javascript and database knowledge but I found I liked the concept and would like to launch.